jerryhgladinet/docs/deploy/source/chapter05.rst

     When should you use LDAP, and when should you use "Server Agent" for AD integration?

-    If AD is local to the CentreStack server, then LDAP is recommended.
+    If AD is local to the |prodname| server, then LDAP is recommended.

     If AD is remote, then Server Agent is recommended.